vedmichv/todoapp-codecatalyst-demo/README.md

 -   AWS Lambda
 By default, workflow actions use the `Linux.x86-64.Large` on-demand fleet with an Amazon EC2 compute type.
 Let's add provisioned fleet compute and assing it for our workflows.
-1. Go to CI/CD area and chose Compute
+1. In the navigation pane, expand CI/CD area and choose **Compute**.
+Click **Create provisioned fleet**
 ![Go to compute](./readme-img/compute-01.png)
-2. Define the name of the provisioned fleet, operating system, machine type, capacity and scalling mode.
+2. Define the name of the provisioned fleet, operating system, machine type, capacity and scalling mode and click **Create**.
 ![Provisioned fleet](./readme-img/compute-02.png)
 3. As soon the fleet's status will be in `Active` mode, we can use it in our workflows.
 ![Fleet is active](./readme-img/compute-03.png)
-4. Update workflow.
-As compute can be defined [on top level](https://docs.aws.amazon.com/codecatalyst/latest/userguide/workflow.top.level.html#compute-reference), we will update workflow to use the compute for all actions.
+4. In the navigation pane, expand CI/CD and choose **Workflows**.
+Select your workflow and click **Edit** button at the top.
+Compute can be defined [on top level](https://docs.aws.amazon.com/codecatalyst/latest/userguide/workflow.top.level.html#compute-reference), we will update workflow to use the compute for all actions.
-	1. Back to main_fullstack_workflow and click edit
-	2. After `Triggers` section let's add the block.
+5. After *Triggers* section let's add the block.

 ```yaml
 Compute: